8 Mistakes to Avoid When Buying a Home

 more inflexible, polarizing negotiations.
 Employ the knowledge and skills of an

 experienced realtor.
-He will know what strategies of negotiation will prove
+S/he will know what strategies of negotiation will prove

 most effective for your particular situation.